 Global Engagement Opportunities

-The purpose of the Schoenl Family Undergraduate Grants for Dire Needs Overseas is to identify and fund the most outstanding projects, proposed by members of the MSU Honors College, which will serve dire human needs in countries other than the U.S. The grants must be used within a 12-month period to make an impact that will help alleviate dire human needs.
-The amount awarded depends on available funds and project scope.
-Typical grant funding is $1,200 for a Level I award and $1,800 for a Level II award.
+- Schoenl Family Undergraduate Grants for Dire Needs Overseas - The purpose of the Schoenl Family Undergraduate Grants for Dire Needs Overseas is to identify and fund the most outstanding project, proposed by a member of the MSU Honors College, which will serve dire human needs in countries other than the U.S. The grants must be used within a 12-month period to make an impact that will help alleviate dire human needs.
+Applications are due by February 25.
+If the 25th falls on the weekend, applications are due the following Monday.

 Click here to learn more about the Schoenl Family Undergraduate Grants selection criteria and application procedure.
 (PDF)